devlucky/Kakapo/README.md

 ### Expanding Null values with Property Policy

 When serializing to JSON, you may want to represent a property value as `null`.
 For this, you can use the `PropertyPolicy` enum.
-It is similar to `Optional` except it provides an additional case `.Null`:
+It is similar to `Optional`, providing an additional `.Null` case:

 ```Swift
 public enum PropertyPolicy<Wrapped>: CustomSerializable {